 Internationally acclaimed writer Julie Powell was born in Austin, Texas on April 20, 1973.
 She received national attention for her blog, "The Julie/Julia Project," which she subsequently adapted for a memoir.
 Nora Ephron wrote and directed a 2009 culinary comedy-drama, Julie & Julia, based on Powell's work and the life of Julia Child in 1950s Paris.
-Powell has published a second book, Cleaving,
+Powell has published a second book, Cleaving, on butchering and marriage.

 Julie Powell was born in Austin, Texas on April 20, 1973.
 She attended Amherst College in Amherst, Massachusetts, graduating in 1995 with a Bachelor of Arts degree in theater and dance/fiction writing.
 She later married Eric Powell, an editor at Archaeology magazine, and the couple settled in New York City.

 Powell began her famous blog, "The Julie/Julia Project," in 2002, at the age of 29.
 At that time, Powell was working an unfulfilling job at the Lower Manhattan Development Corporation, fielding phone calls relating to the aftermath of the September 11, 2001 terrorist attacks at New York City's World Trade Center.
 Powell began her blog with the intention of channeling her energy into a more fulfilling venture.
 The blog chronicled Powell's attempt to prepare all of the dishes described in Julia Child's classic cookbook, Mastering the Art of French Cooking, in just one year.